-To compress IoT data efficiently, we need to build dedicated compression approaches for IoT data and a compression selection framework to handle the changing data features.
-We propose MOP [76] to address the endless of IoT data by providing a fast single pass, orderpreserving dictionary encoding for streaming data.
-We introduce BUFF [75] to deal with the heterogeneous data from IoT systems by enabling range and precision aware decomposed float compression for IoT numeric data.
-With extensive evaluation on many compression for IoT data, we find there is no one-size-fits-all solution for IoT data compression.
+To compress IoT data efficiently, we need to build dedicated compression approaches for IoT data and a compression selection framework to handle dynamic data features and different system constraints.
+This thesis proposes MOP [73] to address the endless IoT data by providing efficient single pass, best effort order-preserving dictionary encoding for streaming data.
+The thesis also introduces BUFF [72] to deal with the heterogeneous data from IoT systems by enabling range and precision aware decomposed float compression for IoT numeric data.
+With an extensive evaluation of many compression for IoT data, we find there is no one-size-fits-all solution for IoT data compression.
 An adaptive compression selection strategy is needed to choose the best compression fit for the incoming IoT data based on the data statistics and workload.
-We here give each system a high level overview as following.
+This thesis proposes AdaEdge as a dynamic compression selection framework for resource constrained devices.
+We here give each system a high-level overview as follows.

 MOP: Dictionary encoding, or domain encoding, is an important form of compression that uses a bijective mapping to replace attributes from a large domain (i.e. strings) with a finite domain (i.e. 32 bit integers).
 This encoding both reduces data storage and allows for more efficient query execution.
 Traditional dictionary encoding only supports efficient equality queries, while range queries require that encoded values are decoded for evaluating the predicates.
-An order preserving dictionary allows for range queries without decoding by ensuring that encoded keys follow the same order as the values in the dictionary.
-While this approach enables efficient queries it requires that the full set of values is known to create the mappings.
-In this work we bridge this gap by introducing mostly ordered dictionaries that use a best effort dictionary generation based on sampling the input dataset.
+An order-preserving dictionary allows for range queries without decoding by ensuring that encoded keys follow the same order as the values in the dictionary.
+While this approach enables efficient queries, it requires that the full set of values is known to create the mappings.
+In this work, we bridge this gap by introducing mostly ordered dictionaries that use a best-effort dictionary generation based on sampling the input dataset.
 Query evaluation on a mostly ordered dictionary avoids decoding when possible and gracefully degrades performance as the ratio of ordered values decreases.
 BUFF: Modern data-intensive applications often generate large amounts of low precision float data with a limited range of values.
 Despite the prevalence of such data, there is a lack of an effective solution to ingest, store, and analyze bounded, low-precision, numeric data.
-To address this gap, we propose Buff, a new compression technique that uses a decomposed columnar storage and encoding methods to provide effective compression, fast ingestion, and high-speed in-situ adaptive query operators with SIMD support.
-Compared to the state-of-the-art float compression techniques, Buff achieves up to $50 \times$ speedup for filtering and aggregations, and $1.5 \times$ improvement for ingestion with a single thread, while offering comparable compression sizes to the state-of-the-art approaches.
+To address this gap, we propose BUFF, a new compression technique that uses a decomposed columnar storage and encoding methods to provide effective compression, fast ingestion, and high-speed in-situ adaptive query operators with SIMD support.
+Compared to the state-of-the-art float compression techniques, BUFF achieves up to $50 \times$ speedup for filtering and aggregations, and $1.5 \times$ improvement for ingestion with a single thread, while offering comparable compression sizes to the state-of-the-art approaches.

 AdaEdge: Different compression approaches may have varying accuracy impacts and efficiency on different workloads.
-There is no one-size-fits-all compression solution for IoT systems with varying data statistics, different workloads, and hardware constraints.
-We introduce AdaEdge as a hardware-conscious encoding selection framework for resourceconstrained devices.
-AdaEdge is a best effort compression selection framework with the goal of preserving application-critical information as much as possible within the system constraints.
-AdaEdge uses LRU based compression policy to compress the data based on its staleness and importance.
-It provides lossy and lossless compression selection base on the hardware contraints and workload target.
-AdaEdge also supports online mode to handle the network constraints for edge node, and offline mode with data evolving policy to conserve workload-specific information.
+There is no one-size-fits-all compression solution for IoT systems with varying data statistics, workloads, and hardware constraints.
+The thesis introduces AdaEdge as a hardware-conscious encoding selection framework for resourceconstrained devices.
+AdaEdge is a best-effort compression selection framework to preserve application-critical information as much as possible within the system constraints.
+AdaEdge uses a LRU based compression policy to compress the data based on its staleness and importance.
+AdaEdge applies multi-armed bandit algorithm to assist the compression selection, optimizing workload targets such as compression ratio, compression throughput, workload accuracy, or their weighted combinations.
+It provides lossy and lossless compression selection depending on the hardware constraints.
+AdaEdge supports an online mode to handle the network constraints for edge node, and an offline mode with data evolving policy to conserve workload-specific information.